D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 SHOCKWAVE: The next successful ranged attack explodes in a 15-ft. radius, inflicting 2d4 crushing damage for every 4 levels of the character, up to a maximum of 10d4 at level 20.
 Any enemies in the blast are also propelled back a considerable distance (no save).

 INCINERATE: The next successful ranged attack creates a fiery cloud, which covers a 15-ft. radius and lasts for 4 rounds.
 Once each round, creatures in the cloud suffer 1d6 fire damage per 4 levels of the character, up to a maximum of 5d6 at level 20 (Save vs. Breath for half).

+– Warhounds take no damage from their own Shockwave or Incinerate.

 Disadvantages:
 – May not Specialize in melee weapons.